YehorYehorychev/XCUITest_CI_CD_Framework/README.md

 # iOS XCUITEST Automation Framework

-Welcome to **ThreadQA**, a modular and scalable iOS UI test framework written in Swift with XCTest.
+Welcome to my **iOS XCUITEST Automation Framework**, a modular and scalable iOS UI test framework written in Swift with XCTest.
 It supports parallel execution, test splitting, and Allure reporting.

 ---